San Quentin Gets Car Caravan Protest : Indybay

 Protesters demand end to "Covid-19 death camps."

-While some cars circled the prison, others held a tally (observing social distancing) at the Prison's West gate.
+While some cars circled the prison, others held a rally (observing social distancing) at the Prison's West gate.

 The ILWU (International Longshore and Warehouse Union) and Code Pink were among the organizers.

-While some cars circled the prison, others held a tally (observing social distancing) at the Prison's West gate.
+While some cars circled the prison, others held a rally (observing social distancing) at the Prison's West gate.

 The ILWU (International Longshore and Warehouse Union) and Code Pink were among the organizers.